Geometric quantification of multiparty entanglement through orthogonality of vectors: Conclusion

 \section{Conclusion}

-In conclusion, the wedge product formalism of I-concurrence naturally leads to the geometrical configurations corresponding to the separable and maximally entangled states.
-The geometrical condition for maximal entanglement is shown to be orthogonality and equality of post-measurement state vectors corresponding to bi-partitions of the multiparty system.
+In conclusion, the wedge product formalism of I-concurrence naturally leads to a geometric quantification of entanglement in terms of area spanned by the post-measurement vectors, wherein separability and entanglement is shown to be a consequence of vectors being parallel and non-parallel, respectively.
+Geometrical configurations corresponding to the separable and maximally entangled states is obtained by minimizing and maximizing the area spanned, and it was shown that the geometrical condition for maximal entanglement is orthogonality and equal norm of post-measurement state vectors corresponding to bi-partitions of the multiparty system.
 These conditions lead to the general form of the maximally entangled two qubit state, GHZ and GHZ like states.
 In the case of a three qubit system, the vanishing of concurrence corresponding to any two bi-partition is shown to be sufficient for tripartite separability.
 We derived the general conditions for maximally entangled states of two qudits, which lead to the generalised Bell states.
-A method is presented to construct the density matrices in terms of inner product of post measurement vectors for an arbitrary finite dimensional system.
-This approach provides insight on the geometrical conditions for absolute maximal entanglement and intrinsic coherence, relating the intrinsic degree of coherence with separability and entanglement of states for a two qudit system.
-The present formalism can be extended to the intrapartite entanglement, where one deals with entanglement between various degrees of freedom for a single particle.
-However, the post-measurement vectors in such case need careful consideration, as they belong to different degrees of freedom of the same particle and independent unitary transformation needs careful study for the individual degrees of freedom.

-\ \ack AKR and NKC acknowledge financial support of Inspire Scholarship provided by Department of Science and Technology (DST), Govt. of India.
-SNS is thankful to UGC-CSIR for Junior Research Fellowship.
-PKP acknowledges support from DST, India through Grant No.: DST/ICPS/QuEST/Theme-1/2019/6.
+Using the density matrix in terms of inner product between post-measurement vectors, a complementarity between global entanglement and local properties of the subsystems for pure two-qubit systems is discussed.